TapiocaFox/Daijishou/README.md

 # Make the most of Daijishō
  0. Install prefered emulators app first, then Daijishō will select it automatically

  1. Setup hotkeys for better and intuitive navigation
  2. Download and select platforms you want
  3. Set game files path and sync for each platforms
- 4. Download prefered wallpaper pack in settings page
+ 4. Download prefered wallpaper pack and select prefer theme color in settings page
  5. Add prefered widgets in widget page

 Well done.
-You are now made the most of it.
+You have now made the most of it.
 Here are some tips for you.

  - You can long click items to see detail of the item.
  - You can inspect your RetroAchievements records if you login.